Third-Floor-CSIS/cs4337-Big-Data-Group/deliverables/final/Final.md

 ```

 #### Kafka
-Kafka was used to send messages between three microservices posts, profile and notification.
-Kafka topics (post-updates and profile-updates) allow producers (Post and Profile services) to publish events, which are then consumed by the Notification Service
+Kafka was used to send messages between three microservices posts, profile and ion.
+Kafka topics (post-updates and profile-updates) allow producers (Post and Profile services) to publish events, which are then consumed by the ion Service

 #### Liquibase
 Liquibase is a spring boot dependency, which allows us to manage database schemas and migrations.
 It allows to sync databases with schemas and retains history of the modifications, similar to git.
 You can see the `identity-microservice/src/resources/db/db.changelog-master.sql` file.